daffainfo/ctf-writeup/DanteCTF 2023/HellJail/README.md

 > `-`

 ## About the Challenge
-We have been given a source code like this
+We were given a source code like this

 ```python
 #!/usr/bin/env python3